 - Fees (some schools have minimal yearly fees, while others are thousands of dollars)

-- Books (have you seen law school books?)
+- Books (have you seen the prices of law school books?)

 - Travel cost estimates